robot297/JAG_7_2019/grades/Lab 6 Questions.md

  Como, 28.14
  ```

- Write a program that enables you to enter the names of lakes and times, and store all of this
+Write a program that enables you to enter the names of lakes and times, and store all of this data.
- data.

 You'll need to save every time entered for each lake.

 Create a Lake class to store all of the data for one lake.
 Create it in the same directory as this file.
 Add methods to this class to :

 - Add a new time
 - Find and return the fastest time for this lake
 - Return a list of all of the times for that lake

 Save all of your Lake objects in a list or HashMap, so your program has a reference to every Lake.

 Your program should still work if you started running around another lake too (e.g. Lake of the Isles, or Lake Phalen).

 Your program should be able to analyze the data that you have stored, and print your fastest
 time for each lake you ran around.
 So, for the data above, your program will display something like

  ```
  Cedar, 43.32 minutes
  Harriet, 44.43 minutes
  Como, 28.14 minutes
  ```

-  Your program should also be able to analyze the data that you have stored, and print your average
-  time for each lake you ran around.
-So, for the data above, your program will display something like
+Your program should also be able to analyze the data that you have stored, and print your average time for each lake you ran around.
+So, for the data above, your program will display something like this.
+Again, we'll assume that these are decimal values of minutes, so you can figure out the regular average of the numbers.

   ```
-  Cedar, 43.74 minutes
+  Cedar, 44.24 minutes
-  Harriet, 44.43 minutes
+  Harriet, 46.66 minutes
-  Como, 28.14 minutes
+  Como, 30.13 minutes
   ```

  Your program should be case-insensitive.
 So "Como" is the same lake as "como" or "COMO".